Kasper Høgh: AaB

 On 14 January 2022, it was reported that Høgh had gone to Malta for a training camp with AaB.
 Later in the same month, on 21 January, Høgh's transfer to the Danish Superliga club AaB was confirmed, signing a deal until June 2026.
-Høgh got his debut for AaB on 20 February 2022 against FC Midtjylland, scoring the second goal in a 2-0 win.
+Høgh got his debut for AaB on 20 February 2022 against Midtjylland, scoring the second goal in a 2–0 win.

 Stabæk

 On 18 January 2023, Høgh joined newly promoted Norwegian Eliteserien side Stabæk on a year-long loan deal with a purchase option.
-On 2 July 2023, after scoring 8 goals in 14 games, Stabæk confirmed that the club had exercised the purchase option on Høgh with immediate effect, with Høgh signing a deal until the end of 2025.
+On 2 July 2023, after scoring eight goals in 14 games, Stabæk confirmed that the club had exercised the purchase option on Høgh with immediate effect, with Høgh signing a deal until the end of 2025.